 Each beach has its own character.
-Palm Cove is the most developed — a polished beachside village with fine dining, boutique resorts, and Melaleuca-shaded esplanades.
+Palm Cove is the most developed — a polished beachside village with fine dining, boutique resorts and Melaleuca-shaded esplanades.
 Trinity Beach is the relaxed all-rounder popular with families and locals.
 Yorkeys Knob has a marina and a more suburban feel.
-Holloways, Kewarra, and Clifton are quieter residential beaches.
+Holloways, Kewarra and Clifton are quieter residential beaches.
 Ellis Beach, the furthest north before the road climbs toward Port Douglas, is a local favourite for its wide sand and laid-back vibe.

-This guide covers each beach from closest to Cairns to furthest north, with practical details to help you choose where to swim, eat, and spend your beach time.
+This guide covers each beach from closest to Cairns to furthest north, with practical details to help you choose where to swim, eat and spend your beach time.

-Quick Reference
+Quick Reference — All Eight Beaches

 | Beach | From Cairns | Character | Stinger Net | Dining |